The teenagers getting plastic bags banned in Bali

 "If we could meet with world leaders and speak to them, we would tell them to listen more to the youth, consider us as more than just inspiration.
 We have bright innovative ideas of how to deal with some of the greatest issues of our time," says Melati.

 "We are the future, but we are here now, and we're ready.
 We've learned kids can do things.
-We can make things happen".
+We can make things happen."